ECTS

 Description

-The "Color Measurement" UE is an introduction to colorimetry.
-It provides an understanding of how colors are perceived and classified in the various colorimetric systems currently in use.
-The course begins with a brief historical introduction tracing the most significant stages in the construction of colorimetry, followed by a chapter giving some notions of the "neuro-physiology" of vision, describing how the eye and retina function.
-This is followed by a chapter on photometry, introducing the quantities essential to colorimetry, in particular spectral luminance, and then a study of colorimetric systems such as RGB, XYZ or L*a*b*.
-The emphasis in these first chapters is on additive color synthesis, which enables colors to be produced on screens (computer, TV, telephones, etc.).
-The course continues with an introduction to spectro-colorimetry, which enables us to understand the properties of color mixtures (subtractive synthesis) through its simplest models (Beer-Lambert, Kubelka-Munk, etc.).
-The course is illustrated by a number of hands-on exercises that familiarize students with the various colorimetric systems, their advantages and disadvantages.
-It is also supported by practical exercises that enable students to master color measurement devices (colorimeters, spectro-colorimeters) and associated software.
-A major part of the practical exercises is devoted to comparing color observations and measurements.
+The "Color Measurement" course is an introductory course to colorimetry.
+It provides an understanding of how colors are perceived and classified in the various colorimetry systems currently in use.
+The course begins with a brief historical introduction tracing the most significant stages in the development of colorimetry, followed by a chapter providing some basic concepts of the "neurophysiology" of vision, describing how the eye and retina work.
+This is followed by a chapter on photometry introducing the quantities essential to colorimetry, in particular spectral luminance, and then a study of colorimetry systems such as RGB, XYZ, and L*a*b*.
+These first chapters focus on additive color synthesis, which enables colors to be produced on screens (computers, televisions, phones, etc.).
+The course continues with an introduction to spectrocolorimetry, which provides an understanding of the properties of color mixtures (subtractive synthesis) through its simplest models (Beer-Lambert, Kubelka-Munk, etc.).
+The course is illustrated by numerous exercises carried out in tutorials, which allow students to familiarize themselves with the various colorimetry systems and their advantages and disadvantages.
+It is also supported by practical work, which allows students to master color measurement devices (colorimeters, spectrocolorimeters) and the associated software.
+A significant part of the practical work is dedicated to comparing color observations and measurements.

 Objectives

-Master the key concepts of colorimetry and the usual color systems, with their advantages and disadvantages.
+Master the key concepts of colorimetry and common colorimetry systems, including their advantages and disadvantages.
 Know how to reference a color and communicate it.
 Be familiar with color measurement devices and know how to use them with dedicated software.

 Syllabus

-Historical introduction, natural color classification and Munsell atlas, eye and retina function, photometry, fundamentals of colorimetry, visual trivariance, RGB system, CIE XYZ and xyY system, physiological L*a*b* system, introduction to spectro-colorimetry, light-matter interaction, Beer-Lambert and Kubelka-Munk models and their use in formulation.
+Historical introduction, natural color classification and Munsell atlas, functioning of the eye and retina, photometry, fundamentals of colorimetry, visual trivariance, RGB system, CIE XYZ and xyY system, physiological L*a*b* system, introduction to spectrocolorimetry, light-matter interaction, Beer-Lambert and Kubelka-Munk models and their use in formulation.